 No, he would not succumb to a mere rifle shot, like some old stag in the woods.
 He dragged himself to his feet.

 "Cease fire!" he shouted.
 But none heard him over the chaos.
-To the side, the Revanchist deflected shots aimed at him.
+To the side, the Revanchist deflected blaster shot after blaster shot.
 The Mandalorian guard closed in with vibroblades.

 Mandalore raised his good arm, wincing at a flash grenade's hot, white light.
 "Stop!"

 Then he felt hands on his arm, pulling him away.

 "Quickly, Mandalore!
 We must get you to safety."

 Cassus.
 He let his son drag him away, even as a poorly aimed blaster shot singed the air by his ear.
 They dove into a hallway, Cassus driving him onward from behind.

 Mandalore dug his heels into the ground, returning his hand to grip his neck.
 "No. I must stop this."

 Cassus grabbed his free arm.
 "You are wounded.
 We will avenge you."

 "I am Mandalore, and I do not run from a fight.
 And this fight ends here.
 We must sue for peace.
 Help me rally our men and have them withdraw to the landing pad.
 Then I will open communications with the Republic fleet."